The Sulkan

 Social Structure

-There is a reason that most sulkan who travel inland are alone.
+Most sulkan who travel inland are alone.

 Diet